Faecal calprotectin: Use as a surrogate marker

-Although a relatively new test, faecal calprotectin is regularly used as indicator for IBD during treatment and as a diagnostic marker.
+Faecal calprotectin is regularly used as indicator for IBD during treatment and as a diagnostic marker.
 IBD are a group of conditions that cause a pathological inflammation of the bowel wall.
 Crohn's disease and ulcerative colitis are the principal types of inflammatory bowel disease.
 Inflammatory processes result in an influx of neutrophils into the bowel lumen.
 Since calprotectin comprises as much as 60% of the soluble protein content of the cytosol of neutrophils, it can serve as a marker for the level of intestinal inflammation.
 Measurement of faecal calprotectin has been shown to be strongly correlated with 111-indium-labelled leucocytes – considered the gold standard measurement of intestinal inflammation.

 Levels of faecal calprotectin are usually normal in patients with irritable bowel syndrome (IBS).
 In untreated coeliac disease, concentration levels of faecal calprotectin correlate with the degree of intestinal mucosal lesion and normalize with a gluten-free diet.

 High fecal calprotectin is a common finding among hospitalized coronavirus disease 2019 (COVID-19) patients, especially those with SARS-CoV-2 fecal shedding.

 Faecal calprotectin is measured using immunochemical techniques such as ELISA or immunochromatographic assays.
 The antibodies used in these assays target specific epitopes of the calprotectin molecule.

+Increased faecal calprotectin may be indicative of intestinal tuberculosis or pulmonary tuberculosis.